fatimashehab99/Recipe-Book-API-/README.md

 You can choose any sql database type
-2-Run python app.py in the terminal to be able to create the database schema 3-Run python seeds.py in the terminal to create seeds(data) in the database table 4-Try the following get APIs:
+2-Run python app.py in the terminal to be able to create the database schema 3-Run python seeds.py in the terminal to create seeds(data) in the database table 4-Try the APIs build in the project